RESEARCH STARTER

 Much research in superfluidity has focused on replicating superfluid behavior in matter other than helium.
 A 2010 study by Patricio Leboeuf and Simon Moulieras demonstrated that light, specifically photons, can be made to exhibit superfluid behavior as well.

 Hydrogen has also been studied as a potential superfluid.
 The triple point of hydrogen is 13.8 kelvins, meaning that under normal circumstances, it, like the other elements apart from helium, solidifies before it can reach a temperature low enough to form a superfluid.
 Scientists were able to form a Bose-Einstein condensate from spin-polarized atomic hydrogen and hoped that a superfluid state might be achieved as well, but success remained elusive.
 One possible solution is parahydrogen, which is molecular hydrogen in which the two protons spin in opposite directions.
-In 2000, researchers at the Max Planck Institute for Fluid Dynamics in Göttingen reported that they had successfully cooled miniscule droplets of parahydrogen—fourteen to sixteen molecules each—to 0.15 kelvin, at which point they began exhibiting superfluid properties.
-More recently, in 2010, Hui Li and colleagues managed to achieve 85 percent superfluidity in clusters of molecular parahydrogen.
+In 2000, researchers at the Max Planck Institute for Fluid Dynamics in Göttingen, Germany, reported that they had successfully cooled miniscule droplets of parahydrogen—fourteen to sixteen molecules each—to 0.15 kelvin, at which point they began exhibiting superfluid properties.
+In 2010, Hui Li and colleagues managed to achieve 85 percent superfluidity in clusters of molecular parahydrogen.

 Principal terms